MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

   You can choose to display a notification to users after their folders have been redirected.

+  We also recommend using this setting together with [Prompt users to move Windows known folders to OneDrive.](use-group-policy#prompt-users-to-move-windows-known-folders-to-onedrive).
+If moving the known folders silently does not succeed, users will be prompted to correct the error and continue.

   > [!IMPORTANT]
   > We recommend deploying the silent policy for existing devices and new devices while limiting the deployment of existing devices to 1,000 devices a day and not exceeding 4,000 devices a week between macOS and Windows.
-We also recommend using this setting together with "Prompt users to move Windows known folders to OneDrive."
-If moving the known folders silently does not succeed, users will be prompted to correct the error and continue.

 - [Prevent users from turning off Known Folder Move](use-group-policy.md#prevent-users-from-redirecting-their-windows-known-folders-to-their-pc)